13 Things to Do in Dubai in October

 3. See Dubai from above

-And the unique and incomparable plan of your trip to Dubai in October, is a hot air balloon ride, an experience from a height of between 600 and 1,200 meters high in which you will be amazed with the impressive skyscrapers by the sea.
+And the unique and unbeatable highlight of your trip to Dubai in October is a hot-air balloon ride—an experience at an altitude of between 600 and 1,200 meters where you’ll be left speechless by the stunning skyscrapers along the coast.

-Thus, you can admire the best panoramic views for between 40 and 70 minutes.
-Of course, if you dare to book this balloon flight, keep in mind that the total duration is four hours because it includes the transfer to and from the hotel and a complimentary drink.
+This way, you’ll be able to admire the best panoramic views for between 40 and 70 minutes.
+Of course, if you decide to book this hot air balloon flight, keep in mind that the total duration is four hours, as it includes round-trip transportation to and from your hotel and a complimentary drink.

-In addition, you will be accompanied by a certified driver who will guide you throughout the activity.
+Additionally, you’ll be accompanied by a certified pilot who will guide you throughout the entire activity.

 4. Have fun like a kid at a water park